uCantHim/Torch/README.md

     $ sudo apt install libvulkan-dev libglfw3-dev libglm-dev libdevil-dev glslang-tools

+### MacOS

+As far as I know, Apple doesn't support Vulkan :( If they do at some point and I forget to update this readme, you can google how the packages are called in homebrew and install them analogously to the other operating systems.
+Then proceed with the installation instructions below.

+### Windows

+I'm not a masochist, so I don't provide a script or a similar facility to set up the environment for Windows.
+Life is too short.
+You can either get a proper operating system or adapt the CMakeLists.txt to find your libraries.

 ### CMake options

  - `TORCH_BUILD_TEST`: Control if tests should be built.
 Default is `OFF`.